PrincetonUniversity/advanced-command-line/01_tmux/README.md

 bindings.
 There are entire books on tmux and much more advanced usage.
 If you want to learn more, consider looking into:
  - Scripting specific window/pane layouts with certain commands
- - Personalizing the status bar
+ - Personalizing the status bar with the current weather
  - Sharing tmux sessions across clients

-The remaining sessions will use tmux to set up exercises.
+The remaining sessions will use tmux to set up exercises and force you to practice.
 Look at the scripts for examples of how to set up tmux sessions programmatically.